Language selection

 Amendment to a Licence

 20. A licence can only be amended by the CNSC.
-The licensee should direct the amendment request to the CNSC (see paragraph 29 below for contact information).
+The licensee should direct the amendment request to the CNSC (refer to paragraph 29 below for contact information).

 Labelling, Placards or Markings

 21. Most vehicles and packages containing radioactive substances bear one or more labels, placards or markings to indicate the technical name of the contents and the quantity, nature and degree of radiation.
-For information on the transport of radioactive substances please see the Transportation of Dangerous Goods Regulations and Memorandum D19-13-5, Transportation of Dangerous Goods.
+For information on the transport of radioactive substances please refer to the Transportation of Dangerous Goods Regulations and Memorandum D19-13-5: Transportation of dangerous goods.

 Detention